shannonroivas/shannonroivas.github.io/index.md

 layout: page
 title: ""
 ---
-### I'm interested in exploring how the spatial distribution of key resources in a landscape shape the demography of populations, the movement of individuals, and their sociality.
+### I'm interested in exploring how the spatial distribution of resources in a landscape shape the demography of animal populations, the movement of individuals, and their sociality.

 My  research focuses on two communities of **chimpanzees in Gombe National Park, Tanzania** - a habitat that's experienced significant longitudinal change since the 1960s.
 This population serves as a valuable case study for exploring the ways in which habitat heterogeneity across space and time can drive variation in the complex social interactions of our close evolutionary relatives.

-My dissertation research is conducted at **Arizona State University**, which houses the **Jane Goodall Institute Gombe Research Archive**.

-_I'm currently applying for positions with start dates after Spring 2026._
+My dissertation research is conducted at **Arizona State University**, which houses the **Jane Goodall Institute Gombe Research Archive**. _I'm currently applying for positions with start dates after Spring 2026._

+---

+## Methodological Approaches

+**Archival Observational Data** - My work leverages the world's longest continuous wild primate research study, begun by Jane Goodall in 1960.
+I analyze data collected over the past 65 years that capture demography, reproduction, sociality, *and more* to answer questions about changes in behavior during habitat change.

+**Spatial Analysis** – I use historic behavioral data and remote-sensed imagery to construct Species Distribution Models of plants that serve as important foods for chimpanzees.
+This allows us to assess the feeding habitat quality of Gombe National Park at regular intervals across the last four decades.

+**Biomarker Analysis** – My extensive fieldwork experience includes applying non-invasive methods to collect hundreds of samples for measurement of urinary C-peptide of insulin in order to better understand how diet shapes energy availability in chimpanzees.

 ---